martinescardo/TypeTopology/HoTT-UF-in-Agda-Lecture-Notes/index.md

-In these notes we will explore the above ideas, using Agda to write `MLTT` definitions, constructions, theorems and proofs, with univalence as an explicit assumption eaxch time it is needed.
+In these notes we will explore the above ideas, using Agda to write `MLTT` definitions, constructions, theorems and proofs, with univalence as an explicit assumption each time it is needed.
 We will have a further assumption, the existence of certain subsingleton (or propositional, or truth-value) truncations in order to be able to deal with the distinction between property and data, and in particular with